Kase gets 1st NHL hat trick as Ducks rally past Stars 6-3

-Jakob Silfverberg then scored for the fourth straight game on a breakaway to extend the lead before Hampus Lindholm added an empty-net goal.
-Ryan Getzlaf had two assists to become the second player in Ducks history to go over 900 points in his career.
-John Gibson stopped 26 shots.
+"He's got such a different skill level with his speed, his hands and his offensive instincts.
+It's tough for defensemen to challenge," said Montour, who had a career-high three assists.

-Miro Heiskanen, Blake Comeau and Alexander Radulov scored for Dallas, which has dropped its last two after winning four straight.
-Bishop made 30 saves.
+Miro Heiskanen, Blake Comeau and Alexander Radulov scored in a five-minute span during the second period for Dallas, which has dropped its last two games after winning four straight.
+Devin Shore added two assists.

+"It was a tale of three periods," said Bishop, who made 30 saves.
+"I think they obviously took it to us in the first.
+We took it to them in the second.
+Then, they took it back in the third."

 Kase opened the scoring less than seven minutes into the game when he took a pass from Pontus Aberg in front and beat Bishop for his third goal in four games.

-Kase brought the Ducks to 3-2 late in the second with a wrist shot that went between Bishop's legs.
+Kase pulled the Ducks to 3-2 late in the second with a wrist shot that went between Bishop's legs.

+Ryan Getzlaf had two assists to become the second player in Anaheim history to go over 900 points in his career.
+The Anaheim captain, who has 901 points (255 goals, 646 assists), is the eighth active skater to reach that milestone.
+Teemu Selanne is the franchise leader with 988 points.

+"It's another step along the way.
+I'm in good company with Teemu and he's a good guy to be chasing," Getzlaf said.

-NOTES: Anaheim had a season-high 15 shots in the first period.
+NOTES: Dallas won the season series 2-1. ...
+Anaheim has won its last six at home against the Stars. ...
+Anaheim had a season-high 15 shots in the first period.
 The last time it had 15 or more in the first 20 minutes was 16 against Colorado on April 1 last season. ...
 It is the fifth time this season the Stars have scored three or more goals in the second period.
 Three of those games have been against the Ducks. ...
 Heiskanen, who leads NHL rookie defensemen with 16 points (six goals, 10 assists), has scored a point in three straight games (two goals, two assists). ...
 Spezza has an assist in three consecutive games.

 UP NEXT